CWT-Enhanced Vibration Sensing With Time-Frequency Region Localization Using YOLO: System Overview and Proposed CWT-YOLO

 The CWT is a time-frequency analysis tool that decomposes a one-dimensional signal into localized time-scale components using a family of wavelets.
 Compared to fixed-window methods like the STFT, CWT enables multi-resolution analysis with dynamic windowing, making it especially suitable for analyzing non-stationary signals such as bearing vibrations.
 The CWT of a signal \( x(t) \) is defined as:

 where \( a \) denotes the scale (inverse frequency), \( b \) is the time shift, \( \psi(t) \) is the mother wavelet, and \( \psi^*(t) \) its complex conjugate.

-In this work, we adopt the Morlet wavelet due to its favorable time-frequency localization and robustness to high-frequency noise.
-The Morlet wavelet combines a sinusoidal carrier with a Gaussian envelope $\psi(t) = e^{-\frac{t^2}{2}} \cos(5t)$, which offers balanced resolution across different frequency bands and has shown superior performance in early fault detection~\cite{Patil2024}.
+In this work, the Morlet wavelet is adopted due to its favorable joint time-frequency localization capability, balanced multi-resolution analysis across different frequency bands, and high sensitivity to transient impulsive components commonly observed in bearing fault signals~\cite{Patil2024}.
+The Morlet wavelet combines a sinusoidal carrier with a Gaussian envelope, $\psi(t)=\pi^{-1/4}e^{j\omega_0 t}e^{-t^2/2}$, where $\omega_0$ denotes the central frequency.
+In addition, the scale range was selected according to the characteristic frequency distributions of the bearing datasets to ensure adequate coverage of fault-related transient components.
 By applying CWT to raw vibration signals, we generate two-dimensional time-frequency spectrograms that expose transient features and scale-dependent energy distributions.
-These spectrograms serve as spatially structured inputs for subsequent object detection models.
+The generated spectrograms expose localized transient energy distributions suitable for subsequent region-based fault detection.